AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 <!-- TBD: Is there a link to buy SCS or initiate a sales call.
 How are AIO services sold?
 Provide a CTA here to buy or contacts Sales team. -->

+## Smart tagging of text-based assets {#smart-tag-text-based-assets}

+The supported text-based assets are auto-tagged by [!DNL Experience Manager Assets] when uploaded.
+It is enabled by default.
+The efficacy of Smart Tags does not depend on the amount of text in the asset but on the relevant keywords or entities present in the text of the asset.
+For text-based assets, the Smart Tags are the keywords that appear in the text but the ones that best describe the asset.
+For supported assets, [!DNL Experience Manager] already extracts the text, which is then indexed and is used to search for the assets.
+However, Smart Tags based on keywords in the text provide a dedicated, structured, and higher priority search facet that is used to improve asset discovery as compared to full search index.

+In comparison, for images and videos, the Smart Tags are derived based on some visual aspect.

 ## Integrate [!DNL Experience Manager] with Adobe Developer Console {#integrate-aem-with-aio}

 >[!IMPORTANT]